krose/entsog/README.md

 ## Example

+Most of the functions have a lot of paramaters you can use to filter.
+The ones shown below are just very basic.

 Here is how to get data.
 We load the relevant packages and extract the data from the api: